k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/01_BI_Installation_on_Linux.md

 ## Prerequisites

-- Debian OS version 11 and up, with the latest update.
+- OS: Ubuntu Server 20.04, with the latest update.
 - Disable SELinux.
-- Apache Web server with installed modules:  mono-fastcgi-server4 libapache2-mod-fcgid.
+- Apache Web server with installed modules:  mono-vbnc, mono-fastcgi-server4, libapache2-mod-fcgid.
-- The following modules enabled (a2enmod): fcgid, proxy, proxy_fcgi.
 - PHP 7.1 engine with the following modules : php-common php-opcache php-mcrypt php-cli php-gd php-curl php-xml
+- MONO: ExagoBI is compatible only with the following builds: 5.10.1.20 or 6.8.0.105, in case it's preinstalled, it will need to be removed prior to the ExagoBI installation (a   compatible version will be installed trough the Wizard)
 - Hardware - TDB.

 [Click for more details about ExagoBI Technical Specifications](https://exagobi.com/support/administrators/installation-and-configuration/technical-specifications/).